The Dog Warden patrols North Ayrshire for stray dogs during office hours. The warden has powers to seize and impound any dog believed to be stray.

 It is best to contact the kennel operator first, where possible, to make arrangements prior to travelling.

-Dogs are kept for 7 days unless reclaimed.
+Dogs are kept for the statutory period of 7 days unless reclaimed.

 Our Dog Warden service Facebook page aims to reunite dogs and their owners.